ibm-cloud-docs/vmware-service/vmaas/tgw-viewing-deleting-connections.md

    | Attached | The GRE tunnel is attached to {{site.data.keyword.tg_short}} and the connection group is created. |
    | Disconnected | A stand-alone GRE tunnel was deleted from your {{site.data.keyword.tg_short}}.
 Click **Reattach connection to {{site.data.keyword.tg_short}}** to return to the {{site.data.keyword.tg_short}} console to reattach the connection. |
    | Deleting | The connection group and associated GRE tunnels are being deleted. |
-   {: caption="Table 1.
-Connection group and unbound GRE tunnel connection statuses " caption-side="bottom"}
+   {: caption="Connection group and unbound GRE tunnel connection statuses " caption-side="bottom"}

 ## Procedure to delete a {{site.data.keyword.tg_short}} connection
 {: #tgw-deleting-connections-proc}